cbugrakaya/Basic-Web-Crawler/README.md

 - In the settings file to avoid problems arising from internet speed, you can change *CONCURRENT_REQUESTS*, *DOWNLOAD_TIMEOUT*, *DOWNLOAD_DELAY*.

-2. We can call APIs the WhatsApp of programs in systems.
+2.We can call APIs the WhatsApp of programs in systems.
 The purpose of APIs is to enable programs to communicate with each other.
 For example, You wanted to get a drink from Getir and opened the mobile app.Then, you have chosen a drink and ordered.In fact, placing this order, checking whether it is in the warehouse (or database), or reporting this order to the warehouse is done entirely via API.